January is traditionally a slow month for business. Many are still on holidays, so often there’s little in the way of news.

 We used the simple tool www.surveymonkey.com which, if you ask under 10 questions, is free.
 Besides, the less questions you ask, the more chance people will take part.

 We had 700 people respond to our survey about the social media habits of Australian women.
 From the survey we were able to compile three press releases using the data to craft different angles.
-To be honest, we could have come up with 20 different angles for releases.
+To be honest, we could have come up with 20 different angles for press releases.
 Instead, we opted for plenty of tailored media pitches.

 We pitched some business and marketing publications – online and offline – and ended up being quoted in a mass of publications we didn’t even pitch – or have contact with, for that matter.
 We also fielded enquiries about the survey for months afterwards.